10 Ways to Burn 100 Calories

 9 minutes = 100 calories

 As well as being an excellent cardio workout, Zumba improves motor fitness and coordination and increases bone density, reducing the risk of osteoporosis.
+You can find online classes on YouTube.

 10 minutes jogging; 5 minutes sprinting = 100 calories